control8r/midimonster-homepage/site/index.rst

 			<h2>Contribute</h1>

-		You like MIDIMonster project and want to contribute?
+		You like the MIDIMonster project and want to contribute?
 Sounds great!
 We have gathered all the information on how you can help in developing this open source project

 		.. container:: flex-mobile-algn-vert centered

 			.. rst-class:: button button-secondary